aphiria/aphiria/README.md

 <h1 id="introduction">Introduction</h1>

 By default, PHP does not have any way to serialize and deserialize POPO objects.
-Opulence provides this functionality without bleeding into your code.
-The best part is that you don't have to worry about how to (de)serialize nested objects or arrays of objects - Opulence does it for you.
+Aphiria provides this functionality without bleeding into your code.
+The best part is that you don't have to worry about how to (de)serialize nested objects or arrays of objects - Aphiria does it for you.
 Serializing an object is as easy as:

 ```php
 $user = new User(123, 'foo@bar.com');